 Statistical Analysis will be undertaken by the sponsor or under the authority of the sponsor.
 A general description of the statistical methods to be implemented in this clinical trial is outlined below.
+More details will be included in the stand-alone Statistical Analysis Plan (SAP).
+The SAP will be developed and finalized prior to database lock.

-All data summaries and statistical analyses will be performed using the SAS software Version 9.4 or higher (SAS Institute, Cary, NC).
+All data summaries and statistical analyses will be performed using the SAS software Version 9.4 SAS Institute, Cary, NC7.
 Throughout the analysis of data, the results for each subject/eye will be used when available for summarization and statistical analysis.
+For the analysis of co-primary safety endpoints, unscheduled visits will be summarized separately and will not be excluded from the statistical analysis.
+However, for the analysis of co-primary efficacy endpoints and secondary endpoints, unscheduled visits will be summarized separately and excluded from the statistical analysis.

 Summary tables (descriptive statistics and/or frequency tables) will be provided for all baseline variables, efficacy variables and safety variables as appropriate.
-Continuous variables will be summarized with descriptive statistics (n, mean, standard deviation (SD), median, minimum and maximum).
-Frequency count and percentage of subjects or eyes within each category will be provided for categorical data.
+Continuous variables will be summarized with descriptive statistics

+(n, mean, standard deviation(SD), median, minimum and maximum).
+Frequency count and percentage of subject.s or eyes within each catego1y will be provided for categorical data.